Chapter L1: Hardship

 L1137

-The DM should determine if the claimant or joint-claim couple has taken reasonable
+The DM should determine if the claimant or joint-claim couple has taken reasonablesteps to cash any assets or investments when considering the resources that are

 likely to be available to the claimant or joint-claim couple.
 This includes taking